You may use an external audio source with your Mevo, via your mobile device's 3.5mm port, lightning port, or the USB port in a Mevo Boost.

 Plug your external audio input into your mobile device.
-Once you have connected your Mevo to your app, open the main menu by tapping the More Options icon (three dots) in the bottom right corner of the live edit view.
+Once you have connected your Mevo to your app, open the main menu by tapping the More Options icon (•••) in the bottom right corner of the live edit view.
 The below menu will appear.

-Next, tap on the microphone icon to open the Audio Mixer.
+Tap the microphone icon on the left side to open the Audio Mixer.

-In the Audio Mixer, you will see Mevo is selected, and iPhone is greyed-out (if you are using an Android device, this will say Phone instead).
+In the Audio Mixer, you will see Mevo is selected by default and iPhone is grayed out (if you are using an Android device, this will say Phone instead).

-Tap iPhone (Phone on Android) to select your external audio input.
+Tap iPhone (Phone on Android) to use your external audio input.
 If you don't have any devices connected to your mobile device, your device's built-in microphone will be used instead.